FormidableLabs/redux-little-router/README.md

 ## Redux usage

 To hook into Redux applications, `redux-little-router` uses a store enhancer that wraps the `history` module and adds current and previous router state to your store.
-The enhancer listens for location changes and dispatches rich actions containing the URL, parameters, and any custom data assigned to the route.
-It also intercepts navigation actions and calls their equivalent method in `history`.
+The enhancer listens for location changes and dispatches rich actions containing the URL, parameters, and any custom data assigned to the route. `redux-little-router` also adds a middleware that intercepts navigation actions and calls their equivalent method in `history`.

 ### Wiring up the boilerplate